 - Dedicated career service support, to include facilitation of networking trips, interview preparation, and professional development (Director of External Relations; currently Beth Milev), as well as continued support as an alum.

 Admission.
 The graduate admission committee consists of faculty and staff committed to ensuring that the qualifications, interests and goals of prospective students align with the program offered.
-The Executive Director of Scholar Communities (currently Kevin Arnold: email@example.com) oversees a streamlined admission process for nominated students that requires submission of the following:
+The Director of Scholar Communities Beth Milev (email@example.com) oversees a streamlined admission process for nominated students that requires submission of the following: